apigee/apigee-deploy-maven-plugin/README.md

 File/Folder | Purpose
 ---- | ----
-{ApiName}.xml | A file that contains descriptors for the content policies | A folder that contains xml policies proxies | A folder that contains information about your proxy configurations (inbound) targets | A folder that contains information about target configurations (outbound) resources | A folder that contains any scripts (java, jsc, py, node)
+{ApiName}.xml | A file that contains descriptors for the content policies/ | A folder that contains all policy xml files proxies/ | A folder that contains information about your proxy configurations (inbound) targets/ | A folder that contains information about target configurations (outbound) resources | A folder that contains any scripts (java, jsc, py, node)

 Note: when creating scripts, place your script/jar files in the proper folders based on the script type (e.g. javascript in jsc, node.js in node, java in java).